IoanOT/little-manual-helper/README.md

 - a database connection in order to access the data

 ## Testing the webpage
-Using the following command you can start an elm server at the specified location:
+Using the `elm reactor` you can start an elm server at the specified location.
-> elm reactor
-You can then navigate between the files
+You can then navigate between the files.

 ## Screenshots
 ![lmh_lookup_page](https://user-images.githubusercontent.com/92036482/178596152-cdfcce47-56d9-40d4-af08-5075052f7ede.png)
 This is the main page where you can lookup definitions and save them to your account.
+You can also login to your account.
 You can select between the following sources: TLDRpages (output from the tldr command on linux), linux manual pages or cheat.sh.